There are hundreds of breeds of dog in the world and our four-legged friends come in all shapes and sizes. And, like humans, they’re all different.

 - Beagle: A bold and active dog who has a reputation for finding a scent and disappearing off for a chase.

 - Dachshund: A little dog who enjoys lots of exercise and, afterwards, a snooze on your lap.
 Loves to follow a scent and dig.
+Dachshunds can suffer from health issues including spinal problems and because of their popularity there are people out there prioritising profit over health.
+Do your research and only buy from a responsible breeder or rescue.

 - Rhodesian ridgeback: Bred to hold large prey at bay and used as guard dogs in their native country these dogs tend to love their family and are loyal and protective.

 - Basset hound: A popular and easygoing hound who likes getting muddy on active walks and then relaxing by a fire at home.
+Bassets suffer from a range of health problems which need thorough consideration before committing.

 This group is made up of dogs that were bred for a specific job.
 They tend to be larger dogs so this has to be taken into account if you’re considering a working breed.
 They are highly intelligent and have large exercise requirements and many of them were bred to guard so they may still have this trait.
 Among the working breeds there are some gentle giants who, despite their large size, can make great family dogs provided they are well-trained, well-socialised and that they get enough exercise.